NG-Joseph/Employee-Form/README.md

-NOTE: If you to create a new database, change the name of database in models.py and in Python Console run
+NOTE: If you wish to create a new database, change the name of database in models.py and in Python Console run

 db.createall();